tartley/tartley.github.io/posts/permanent-record.md

 him off the street with impunity.

 The indulgence of the Hong Kong government fell apart, as the US filed for extradition.
-He fled bound for Equador, but was pulled aside during a 20-hour layover in a Moscow airport, for a conversation with Russian intelligence, during which Snowden insists he will not work with them, he only wants to catch his flight out.
+He fled bound for Ecuador, but was pulled aside during a 20-hour layover in a Moscow airport, for a conversation with Russian intelligence, during which Snowden insists he will not work with them, he only wants to catch his flight out.
 They reveal to him that he cannot leave, since the US State